JavaScript Modules and how to effectively work with Export Import

 console.log('The Sub is', Calc.sub(5,3));

-You can find the source code used in this section of the post from this branch .
+You can find the source code used in this post section from this branch.

 Default export and When not to use it